revinfrastruct/ticktack/README.md

 making your technology choices.
 * The concurrency control is not great.
 Try to not run multiple instances updating the same feed at the same time.
+* The ID for a single message is just some string.
+In the examples above, it is the number `5`, however it can really be any string.
+It just have to be unique for each message.